Shane R. Stewart

 Military Law

-Attorney Stewart is a military lawyer and has been a certified Judge Advocate by the U.S. Army for the past 19 years.
-He currently serves in the rank of Colonel as the State Judge Advocate for the Maine National Guard, and has served combat tours in Iraq and Afghanistan.
+Attorney Stewart is a retired military lawyer and was a certified U.S. Army Judge Advocate for 25 years.
+He retired with the rank of Colonel as the State Judge Advocate for the Maine National Guard, and has served combat tours in Iraq and Afghanistan and a 2022 tour in Eastern Europe in support of U.S. Forces operating on NATO's eastern flank.
 He is experienced in the following areas of military law: detainee operations, general and special courts-martial, operational law, administrative law, claims, contracts, fiscal law, benefits, SGLI insurance claims, various appeals, and legal services.
+He has many military awards including the Bronze Star and Legion of Merit.